jmartinkova/guide/docs/introduction.rst

 ..
 WARNING::

-    Note that the DSW Dashboard (the orange panel on the left side of the Wizard) can alter throughout the User Guide depending on the type of instance you are using.
+    Note that the DSW Menu (the orange panel on the left side of the Wizard) can alter throughout the User Guide depending on the type of instance you are using.